mikemartinez99/GDSC-Pixi-SOP/README.md

 > **If you set an installation task for bioconductor packages, it is imperative that you set `ask=FALSE` as bioconductor installations often prompt users for input regarding package version updates.
 If you do not do this, your script will time-out waiting for user input.
 The same is true for `repos = ...`**

 > [!WARNING]
 > **Pixi currently does not support bioconductor natively.
-Some bioconductor packages will work by either installing interactively or through a task, but not all are guarenteed to work (i.e., some bioconductor packages require dependencies that do not have binaries supported by pixi, so installations inherently fail).
-If this is the case, conda, or renv is a better alternative**
+Some bioconductor packages will work by either installing interactively, or through a task, but not all are guarenteed to work.
+The best work around to have these packages installed and documented in the toml and lock is to find a bioconda recipie and install through the toml (see real world example below**

 ## Real Project Example